 You will need a wide tree protector strap, at least 3″ wide by 8 feet long.
 You’ll need a pulley block rated at twice the winch capacity, some “D” shackles, heavy gloves, a short length of 3/8 chain.
 Usually, when you purchase the winch, the store will advise an accessory kit.
 Maybe they will give you a good deal for buying the whole package.

 Well, you have the winch, the accessory kit, and the basic knowledge of how to use it in the backcountry!
 First, go out to the alley or back lot and pull the cable out almost all the way, connect it to the phone pole and pull your rig to it.
 Wind the thread up under light load, keeping it nice and tight, laying the cable right next to itself, no gaps, no overlaps.
 Wind it up tight just before the hook goes in the roller fairlead.
 Then hook it to the tow hook or someplace on the bumper and just snug it up, not super tight, just snug.
 Do Not leave the clutch lever open!

 You can now cover the winch from the elements and sleep soundly, knowing that when the big muddy comes around the corner, you’ll be your friend’s hero.
-Yes, I think the winch is a better first investment than lockers, although my ARB Air Lockers does make me use my winch less!
-But make sure you have the other necessary items along, like the Hi-Lift jack, tools, common sense, respect for property, and others’ rights.
+Yes, I think the winch is a better first investment than lockers, although my ARB air lockers does make me use my winch less!
+But make sure you have the other necessary items along, like the Off-road Jack, tools, Kinetic recovery rope, Traction Boards, Portable Air Compressor, and other recovery items.
 Don’t be a stick in the mud!